informalsystems/vdd/fastsync/fastsync.md

   assumption [FS-A-INIT] below.
-We should fix what we assume here, e.g., startBlock is "recent" and clock of fastsyncing node is synchronized to real-time.
-- *clockDrift*: a time duration.
-Correction parameter dealing with only approximately synchronized clocks.
+We should fix what we assume here, e.g., startBlock is "recent" and clock of fastsyncing node is synchronized to real-time. only approximately synchronized clocks.